 Whether downtime is due to a ransomware attack or something more benign like a hardware failure, there is always a disruption to the workflow of the business.

 Luckily, a solution now exists.
-Deploying a data fabric is an excellent way to manage IT security risks because it acts like a security blanket, sewing together elements of how data is stored, managed, and optimized.
+Deploying an immutable retention lock is an excellent way to manage IT security risks because it acts like a security blanket, allowing you to recover immediately without fear that additional data loss has occurred.